SimondeMoreau/DOC-Depth/Calibration/README.md

 ## Compute calibration

-Finally, you can use the following commands to compute both calibration :
+Finally, you can use the following commands to compute both calibration:

 ```bash
     python app_calib.py --compute-intrinsic